-In the old liberated areas, organized labour exchange must become the customary practice among the peasantry and, in general, more than half of the labour The average old area is force must be drawn into mutual aid groups.
+In the old liberated areas, organized labour exchange must become the customary practice among the peasantry and, in general, more than half of the labour force must be drawn into mutual aid groups.
 In the new liberated areas, organized labour must be popularized by creating typical examples among the masses.

 Women must be mobilized to participate in agricultural production.
-In the old liberated areas, 50 to 70 per cent of the women should engage in production in those regions with an established basis of organized labour, while in other regions, 40 per cent of the women should be mobilized.
+In the old liberated areas.
+50 to 70 per cent of the women should engage in production in those regions with an established basis of organized labour, while in other regions, 40 per cent of the women should be mobilized.
 In new liberated areas, women should be drawn into production as much as possible.

-Farming methods must be improved by the more widespread adoption of timely sowing and either been put into effect or are ploughing, intensive cultivation,
+Farming methods must be improved by the more widespread adoption of timely sowing and ploughing, intensive cultivation, crop rotation and intercropping.

-(2) Breed more plow animals. and domestic livestock while preserving the existing stock.
+(2) Breed more plow animals and domestic livestock while preserving the existing stock.

-In the old areas, we must breed 1,400,000 plow animals in 1950, while in the new areas we should preserve the existing stock.
+In the old areas, we must breed 1,400,000 plow animals in 1950, while in the new areas weshould preserve the existing stock.